Difficulties endured, The immense reward

 The doctor closed the door and motioned for me to sit at the chair closest to a big desk filled with paperwork and yellow folders.
 I sat down as mommy and daddy were sitting down in the two chairs straight across from me.
 The doctor sat at the desk in a comfortable looking chair, turned to me and started talking about why we were at the doctors today.

 “I’m going to test your hearing today,” is what he said.
 At least I think that’s what he said to me before turning back to his desk and pulling out a white piece of paper from one of the many yellow folders.
-He was writing something on the white paper.
+He was writing something on the white paper.“Ok,” I said before he sat down his pen and stood up.
+He walked to a second door in the room and opened it motioning for me to follow him in the room.

 I had to make a step up from the first room into the second.
 It was a small room, little kids couldn’t run around and play in here like the other room.
 I liked the other one better.
 Why was he making me come in here?